The search for potential cultivations is carried out on the Registrar page.

 To start the search, follow the steps below.

 Select the date on which the work was supposedly performed.
+If you search by campaign (see steps 2, 3), then only the campaign dates are available in the calendar.

 To select the nearest dates, use the arrows to the right and left of the date field.
 You can also choose a day in the calendar.
 To open it, click on the date field.
 Use the single arrows in the calendar to navigate between months, and the double ones to navigate between years.